jhleakakos/get-your-movies-here/README.md

 echo 'SESSION_SECRET=put_your_session_secret_string_here' >> .env
 ```

 - DB_CONNECTION sets part of the MongoDB connection string in app.js.
-Set this value to 'localhost' if you are running the app locally, and set it to 'mongo' if you are running the app in a Docker container
+Set this value to 'localhost' if you are running the app locally, and set it to 'mongo' if you are running the app in Docker

 ```
 echo 'DB_CONNECTION=localhost' >> .env
 ```

-If you run the app as a docker container, you need to move this .env file into the same directory as the Dockerfile.

-## Running the App
+## Running the App Locally

 Before starting the app, make sure the MongoDB service is running.